TransformationAdvisor/TA.github.io/news/index.md

 **March 13th, 2018** Transformation Advisor 1.4.0 released.

-    - Migration Bundles - TA automatically generates the files you need to get your app deployed on ICP.
+    - Migration Bundles - TA automatically generates files deploy your app on ICP.
     - Classification of recommendations into Simple/Moderate/Complex
     - New Welcome page
     - More intuitive user experience using workspaces and collections to manage your work